egelmex/TinkerWeb/_posts/2014-01-25-SOS-radio-week.md

 {% picture 2014-01-25-SOS-radio-week/contact.jpg %}

-If you are interested in finding out more about amature radio, or would like to join in please send us an email to committee at tinkersoc.org.
+If you are interested in finding out more about amateur radio, or would like to join in please send us an email to committee at tinkersoc.org.